Coronavirus: Strict health and safety procedures for frontline emergency services staff

 Police are yet to respond to further specific questions from the Herald about protocols around staff safety in the face of the pandemic.

-Fire and Emergency New Zealand were also yet to respond.
+Fire and Emergency New Zealand chief executive Rhys Jones said the organisation was committed to keeping the community safe.

+"Our priority during this pandemic is to continue being able to respond to emergencies throughout the country, while keeping our people, and the community safe," he said.

+"We have procedures in place for our crews if they are called out to the home of a patient with coronavirus.

 St John ambulance would not speak on the matter until this afternoon.